jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Outside, walking back through London, crowds watch from doorways and corners.
 Not cheering.
 Not bowing.
 Watching.

 They'll tire of rebellion.
 Mobs want spectacle, but they need order.
 Without a king to hold the center, they'll tear each other apart.
 When the chaos comes—and it will come—they'll remember what they had.
-They'll beg for the crown.
+They'll beg for the crown to return.

 My hand rests on my sword hilt.
 Not a threat.
 Just steadying myself.